-Push In the control knob and turn counterclockwise to the LITE position.
+Push in control knobs and turn them to the LITE position.
 The clicking sound is the ignitor sparking.
 Visually check that burner has lit.

 To stop the clicking sound after the burner lights, turn the control knob to the desired setting.
 The control knob has stops for HI, MED and LOW.
 However, you can set the control knob anywhere between HI and OFF.